The Advantages of Certified Sod

 Sorting Industry Certificates

-Two organizations issue certificates for grass, which may cause confusion.
+Two organizations issue certificates for grass, which may cause some confusion.
 The Georgia Department of Agriculture offers a Live Plant Certificate, which simply looks for “apparent freedom” from insects, diseases and other pests.
 Only the Georgia Crop Improvement Turfgrass Certificate ensures both quality and grass uniformity.

 Every shipment of GCIA certified sod must be accompanied by a GCIA Turfgrass Certificate, proving that the sod was produced on an inspected and certified farm.
 To learn more about NG Turf’s GCIA certified turfgrass, give our Certified Turf Professionals a call at 770.832.8606 or email info@NGTurf.com.